-I. INTRODUCTION
+I. Introduction

-Retrieving information from the web can be very difficult for a user sometimes.
+Retrieving information from the web can be very difficult for the user sometimes.
 This is because, depending on the specific information need, users may not know what terms to enter in the search input of a search engine to better describe their information needs.
 In [1], [2] we can see that most of the search queries are very short, one or two words on average and in [3], [4] we can see that these words are ambiguous.
-In order to help the user when performing a search, most search engines like Google, Yahoo!, Bing and others, use techniques like query auto-completion and query suggestions.
+In order to help the user when performing a search, most search engines like Google, Yahoo!, Bing and others, employ techniques like query auto-completion and query suggestions.
 In almost all search engines we can see how, after we start typing letters, the system automatically tries to predict what we actually want to type.
-This mechanism is called query auto-completion [5].
-The way it works is, whenever the user types a character in the search input, the system takes that prefix (also known as subquery) and matches it gainst other queries that were previously used in the search engine, and offers a complete list of alternative queries that might help the user to better express his information need.
+This is called query auto-completion [5], where the query prefix input by the user is matched against other possible queries by the search engine and the search engine offers a list of alternative queries to the user that he/she can use in order to satisfy his/her information need.
+This auto-completion is actually the highest ranked suggestion from a suggestions list.
 The query suggestions list is a list that contains from eight to ten words (or groups of words), which are usually prefixed with the subquery that the user is typing, items that are extracted from a huge log of queries submitted by all users.
-A very well known technique of extracting suggestions from a common query log is called

-Most Popular Completion (MPC) [6].
+A very well known technique of extracting suggestions from a common query log is called Most Popular Completion (MPC) [6].
 Query suggestion and query auto-completion are very similar.
 The main scope of both of them is to save user keystrokes when performing a search.
 A query suggestion is an enhanced, proposed query that the user might be looking for, whereas an auto-completion is the possible query term that the user might want to type immediately after he/she started typing the first letter.

 Query suggestions algorithms are very different than search and retrieve algorithms, although they are both implemented by the search engine.
 The search and retrieve algorithm gets a query as input parameter and based on various TF (term frequency) / IDF (inverse document frequency) formulas, it retrieves from the inverted index, a list of documents, usually 10, most relevant to the input query [7].
-On the other had, query suggestions algorithms have as input a query prefix (i.e. a subquery) and based on various forms of user logs (i.e. user history collected by the search engine server or by the browser), it returns a list of query suggestions that can be used by the user, meaning the user can pick one of the query suggestions and submit it to the search engine server where the search and retrieve algorithm is ran.
+On the other had, query suggestions algorithms have as input a query prefix (i.e. a subquery) and based on various forms of user logs (i.e. user history collected by the search engine server or by the browser) return a list of query suggestions that can be used by the user. meaning the user can pick one of the query suggestions and submit it to the search engine server where the search and retrieve algorithm is run.
 Therefore, the execution of the query suggestions algorithm precedes the execution of the search and retrieve algorithm, in a search session.
-In the current paper we only deal with query suggestions algorithms.
+In the current paper we deal only with query suggestions algorithms.